-\paragraph{\textbf{Discussion}:} Note that the expected cost increases \emph{mostly} linear with $\delta$.
-When $\varphi$ gets close to 1 (i.e., mostly random workers), then the expected time to termination peaks at $\delta^2$.
-Figure~\ref{fig:ET(d)} illustrates the dependence (\ref{eq:exp_votes}) of time until voting termination $\mathbb{E}(n_{votes})$ on worker accuracy $p$, for a given consensus threshold $\delta$.
+\paragraph{Discussion.} Note that the expected time to termination increases \emph{mostly} linearly with $\delta$.
+When $\varphi$ gets close to 1 (that is, mostly random worker responses), the expected time to consensus peaks at $\delta^2$.
+The fact that the maximum expected time to completion is non-infinite also shows that the process is guaranteed to finish; Section~\ref{sec:pdf} shows how to derive the full \emph{pmf} of the distribution of times to consensus.
+Figure~\ref{fig:ET(d)} illustrates the time until consensus $\mathbb{E}(n_{votes})$ as a function of the mean of worker accuracies $p$, for a given consensus threshold $\delta$.

-\subsection{Variance of time until consensus}
+\subsubsection{Variance of time until consensus}

-While the expected number of votes to completion is a useful metric for characterizing the voting process, it describes just the average across runs.
-In addition to the expectation, in reality we also want to know the robustness of a process and how reliably it will finish within the expected time frame.
-For this reason, it is important to know the \emph{variance} of the process in terms of number of votes required to completion and, more generally, the overall \emph{pdf} of the distribution.
-To derive these values, we rely on results from the theory of Markov Chains with absorbing states.

-We showed that a $\delta$-margin voting process can be modeled as a Markov random walk.
-In particular, a $\delta$-margin voting process with a consensus threshold $\delta$ corresponds to a Markov chain process with two absorbing states and $2(\delta-1)+1$ transient states.
-If one enumerates the states such that the two absorbing states come last, then the transition matrix of this process has the canonical form~\citep{grinstead1997ch}: